 The option to apply for a PhD in the social sciences or humanities along with your MD is ideal for students looking for the flexibility to pursue exactly what they want to study.
 Current non-traditional MSTP students are pursuing fields as diverse as economics, philosophy and history.

-Whether you are a seasoned performer or have never made an appearance on stage, there are several ways to unleash your alter ego in front of an audience:
+Whether you are a seasoned performer or poet, or have never made an appearance on stage or shared your writing with anyone, there are several ways to unleash your alter ego in front of an audience:

 This all-medical student a cappella group puts on their own concerts in addition to performing at various events around Michigan Medicine and Ann Arbor.